-In respect of $\underline{\mathsf{UKLR}}$ 8.4.2R(3) $\underline{\mathsf{24.3.2R(4)}}$, it is important to note that the sponsor's role is in addition to the part played directly by the directors of the applicant and by any reporting accountant, lawyer or other adviser appointed by the applicant or sponsor.
-As stated in $\underline{\mathsf{UKLR}}$ 8.3.2AG $\underline{\mathsf{24.2.5G}}$, a sponsor remains responsible for complying with its responsibilities even where reliance is placed on a listed company, applicant an issuer or third party.
-Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of other sponsor service transactions and its interaction with the FCA on matters concerning the application of the listing rules and, disclosure requirements and transparency rules.
+In respect of UKLR 24.3.2R(4), it is important to note that the sponsor's role is in addition to the part played directly by the directors of the applicant and by any reporting accountant, lawyer or other adviser appointed by the applicant or sponsor.
+As stated in UKLR 24.2.5G, a sponsor remains responsible for complying with its responsibilities even where reliance is placed on an issuer or third party.
+Further, the sponsor should recognise its unique role among the parties involved in the process by drawing on its experiences of other sponsor service transactions and its interaction with the FCA on matters concerning the application of the listing rules, the disclosure requirements and the transparency rules.

-Reliance on the work of a reporting accountant or other adviser or comfort provided by the applicant or its lawyers is unlikely, without an appropriate level of enquiry. consideration and challenge (where appropriate) by the sponsor, to be sufficient evidence to demonstrate that a sponsor has reached a reasonable opinion after due and careful enquiry.
+Reliance on the work of a reporting accountant or other adviser or comfort provided by the applicant or its lawyers is unlikely, without an appropriate level of enquiry, consideration and challenge (where appropriate) by the sponsor, to be sufficient evidence to demonstrate that a sponsor has reached a reasonable opinion after due and careful enquiry.
 In order to meet its obligations, we expect the sponsor to review, consider and challenge (where appropriate) the work done by the applicant and its advisers.
-In providing its confirmation under UKLR 8.4.2R(3) 24.3.2R(4), we would expect the sponsor to apply its own knowledge and experience of the applicant and take into account other factors that it may consider relevant.
-These factors could include the company's issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by companies issuers of a similar size, with a similar corporate structure or operating in the same sector.
+In providing its confirmation under UKLR 24.3.2R(4), we would expect the sponsor to apply its own knowledge and experience of the applicant and take into account other factors that it may consider relevant.
+These factors could include the issuer's operating environment and any particular knowledge or experience the sponsor may have of the approach taken by issuers of a similar size, with a similar corporate structure or operating in the same sector.

 Where an expert's (e.g. a reporting accountant) report is prepared, we would expect to see clear records to demonstrate a sponsor's own enquiries, consideration, challenge (where appropriate) and action throughout the engagement.
 This is particularly so when defining the scope of advisers' work and reviewing their observations and recommendations in order to identify which procedures, systems and controls should be established.
-We would remind sponsors of their record keeping obligations in UKLR 8.6.16AR 24.4.245R to UKLR 8.6.16CG 24.4.267G.
-Sponsors should refer to UKLA/TN/717.1 for further guidance on the application of our record keeping requirements.
+We would remind sponsors of their record keeping obligations in UKLR 24.4.25R to UKLR 24.4.27G.
+Sponsors should refer to TN/717 for further guidance on the application of our record keeping requirements.

 A sponsor should be able to demonstrate that it has taken a systematic approach to its assessment.
 This should cover whether the applicant has designed, documented, approved and communicated the required procedures, systems and controls to comply with each ongoing obligation.
-As a starting point, sponsors may wish to understand which procedures, systems and controls are already in place to enable the company to meet Listing Principle 1^{1} and to assess whether they remain appropriate.
+As a starting point, sponsors may wish to understand which procedures, systems and controls are already in place to enable the company to meet Listing Principle 1 and to assess whether they remain appropriate.
 Where a sponsor identifies omissions or gaps, it should take steps to ensure that procedures, systems and controls to address those omissions or gaps will be established at the point of admission.